Zardoz89/applet-window-appmenu/README.md

 You can execute `sh install.sh` in the root directory as long as you have installed the previous mentioned development packages

+# Some small change on Arch or Debian family

+The only thing you need to do is to change the KDE_INSTALL_QMLDIR value to /usr/lib/qml.

+I'm quite busy recently, so I hope some of you could modify the could in cmake file, then it will work not only in freeBSD.